 (4) Further advance deposits may be required by the agency by written notice if the agency considers they are necessary to meet the charges for dealing with the application.

-19. Failure of applicant to notify intention or pay deposit
+19. Notice given under s.
+17(3) or 18, effect of on s.
+13(1); applicant failing to respond to notice, effect of

 (1) If the agency has given the applicant a notice under section 17(3) —